Object Fidelity Diffusion for Remote Sensing Image Generation: Method

 \subsection{Architecture of OF-Diff}

-As illustrated in Figure~\ref{fig:figure2}(a), during the training phase of OF-Diff, both the real images and their corresponding labels are needed for diffusion training.
-First, they are fed into the Enhanced Shape Generation Module (ESGM) for shape extraction, yielding the object mask.
-Subsequently, the real image and its object mask are fed into ControlNet for feature extraction, resulting in the image feature \( c_i \) and the label feature \( c_l \).
-Second, the input image is first compressed into the latent space features \( z_0 \) by a pre-trained VQ-VAE.
-Then, it is concatenated with random Gaussian noise \( \epsilon \) to form \( z_t \).
-After being injected into the stable diffusion encoder blocks, the feature \( Z_t \) is fed into a dual-branch decoder architecture.
-The two components of this architecture are respectively designated as the shape feature stable diffusion decoder and the mix feature stable diffusion decoder.
-Third, a weighted summation of \( c_i \) and the stop - gradient \( c_l \) is carried out to \( c_m \). \( c_m \) is defined as:
+As illustrated in Figure~\ref{fig:figure2}(a), the training of OF-Diff requires both real images and their corresponding labels. \textbf{First}, for ControlNet, the real image and its label are processed by the Enhanced Shape Generation Module (ESGM) to extract the object mask.
+The image and mask are then fed into ControlNet to obtain the image feature \( c_i \) and the shape feature \( c_s \).
+To enrich the structural-only shape prior with richer appearance and contextual cues from the image, we combine them into a mix-feature \( c_m \), which will later serve as a teacher input in online-distillation.
+Concretely:

 where \( n \) denotes the current iteration number, and \( N \) is the total number of iterations.
-In order to enable the prediction from the mix feature stable diffusion to serve as an anchor point, guiding the convergence trajectory of the shape stable diffusion and thus improving the morphological fidelity of the image, we adopt a stop-gradient strategy \citep{Chen_He_2021} for \( c_l \) when calculating \( c_m \).
-The loss $ \mathcal{L}_s $ and $ \mathcal{L}_m $ of shape feature stable diffusion and mix feature stable diffusion are defined as:
+In order to enable the prediction conditioned on mix-feature to serve as a stable anchor point, to improve the morphological fidelity of the generation, we adopt a stop-gradient strategy \citep{Chen_He_2021} for \( c_s \) when calculating \( c_m \).

-To assist the shape feature stable diffusion in breaking away from local minima with low fidelity and migrating towards regions of high fidelity in the parameter space, we introduce a diffusion consistency loss:
+\textbf{Second}, for Stable Diffusion, the input image is first compressed into latent space features \( z_0 \) by a pre-trained VQ-VAE.
+Then, it is concatenated with Gaussian noise \( \epsilon \) to form \( z_t \).
+After passing through the SD encoder blocks, the feature \( Z_t \) is fed into a dual-decoder architecture.
+One branch, the shape-feature SD decoder, conditions on \( c_s \); the other, the mix-feature SD decoder, conditions on \( c_m \).
+Their reconstruction losses are defined as \(L_s\) and \(L_M\), respectively:

-The predicted noise \( \epsilon_{\theta}^{m} \) from the mix feature stable diffusion is more accurate than \( \epsilon_{\theta}^{s} \) predicted by the shape feature stable diffusion, owing to the additional image prior control.
-Nevertheless, during the sampling process, we do not utilize inputs with real images.
-Consequently, we employ a stop-gradient operation so that the more accurate \( \epsilon_{\theta}^{m} \) can serve as an anchor, guiding the convergence trajectory of the masked diffusion towards high-fidelity local minima in the parameter space.
-Ultimately, the loss employed to train OF-Diff is defined as:
+\textbf{Third}, for online distillation, the mix-feature SD produces more accurate predictions thanks to its stronger image prior, but needs real images, limiting diversity.
+In contrast, the shape-feature SD supports arbitrary label control but risks converging to low-fidelity local minima.
+To reconcile these trade-offs, we propose an online-distillation framework with a consistency loss \(L_c\):